 Coronet Peak has a super special memory for us as we had our 'wedding waltz' here.
 Well, I use wedding waltz in the loosest sense of the term - we actually rode down from the top of Greengates in our wedding attire, after being dropped off via helicopter!

 And apart from that very special time, we've ridden Coronet Peak many, many times and we can personally vouch for the fun that can be had on this mountain.
 And with it only being 20 mins from Queenstown, it's an easy choice to make when you're not in the mood for a long drive.

 One thing to keep in mind, Coronet Peak is at a fairly low altitude so on warmer days the base can get a bit slushy.
-And if it has been raining in Queenstown, and the temps are not that low, you may want to consider driving to Cardrona, Remarks or Treble Cone instead.
+It can also be subject to thaw/freeze so if it’s warm during the day and freezing at night, be prepared for a hard morning.
+And if it has been raining in Queenstown, and the temps are not that low, you may want to consider driving to higher altitude snow resorts like Cardrona, Remarks or Treble Cone instead.
 Always check the snow report first!

 Have you been to Coronet Peak and want to share some insight?
 Or do you have any questions?
 If so please leave a comment below.
 (Make sure you click on 'subscribe via e-mail' to be notified when we write back).